Drawing a Game of Life Board in Go

 STOP: What issue do you see that might arise with these two functions?

-// CountRows takes as input a GameBoard
+// CountRows takes a GameBoard as input and returns its number of rows.

 func CountRows(board GameBoard) int {